cpcallen/chrome-new-tab/README.md

 ### On the Chrome Web Store

-Visit the [New Tab on the Chrome Web Store](about://blank) and choose "Add to Chrome".
+Visit the [Old New Tab on the Chrome Web Store](https://chrome.google.com/webstore/detail/old-new-tab/bpagopjlggfpellmhecaadjakbcgpmcf) and choose "Add to Chrome".

 ### Local Installation